 Lovely attention to detail here that is probably made easier by the smaller venue and overall crowd size.

 The one big drawback to the food offerings, however, is the lack of savory items.
-There were plenty of sweet things, but if you prefer the more savory items (like those found at the other dessert parties), you won't find that here.
+There were plenty of sweet things, but if you prefer the more savory items (like those found at the other dessert parties), you typically won't find that here.

 At the price point for the parties, it is nice to have a larger lunch and then enjoy the heavy hors d'oeuvres and desserts as your "meal" for the evening.
 Just don't expect that here.